Shaving Product Review - L&L Grooming "Southern Paradise"

 Frankly, I expected a bit more complexity and depth to the scent, but regardless...
 I love it.
 I truly enjoy both cold peaches and iced sweet tea and this scent puts you firmly there.
 As I mentioned above, it's a cross between Dr. Jon's Savannah Sunrise and Mickey Lee Soapworks Paradise Frost (two scents that I also enjoy very much).
 If you're a fan of either or both, then L&L Grooming Southern Paradise will be right up your alley.
 It also goes without saying that you get the outstanding performance of #landlgrooming to go with it.
 Win-win in my book.

-Hardware for today consisted of the #TimelessRazor in the "mild edition" with the #PolSilver blade on shave five.
+Hardware for today consisted of the #TimelessRazor in the "mild edition" with a #Stork handle and the #PolSilver blade on shave five.
 The #SOC brush handled the soft soap consistency with aplomb, loading it easily without bogging down and creating fantastic lather in the #GTP scuttle.
 It's funny how much you miss "the little things" like a scuttle when you're on vacation...
 With yesterday's shave I was glad to have it back!

 If you're a fan of peaches, Southern Paradise is a must-have scent.
 If you're a fan of excellent software performance, this is also a must-have combo.
 If you want all of the above - look no further.
 This is the good stuff, right here.
 Southern Paradise indeed.